tunglinwood/oasis/CONTRIBUTING.md

   - Include unit tests in the `test` directory.
   - Add a demo script in the `examples` directory.

+### Recent Contributions 🚀

+This section documents recent significant contributions to the OASIS project:

+- **CLI Enhancement for User Profile Generation**: Added command-line interface arguments to both user generation scripts (`user_generate.py` and `user_generate_detailed.py`) to support:
+  - `--openai-api-key`: Your OpenAI API key (required)
+  - `--openai-base-url`: Custom OpenAI base URL (optional)
+  - `--model-name`: Model name to use (optional, defaults to "gpt-3.5-turbo")
+  - `--max-workers`: Maximum number of worker threads (optional, defaults to 100)
+  - `--N-of-agents`: Number of user profiles to generate (optional, defaults to 10000)
+  - `--output-path`: Output file path (optional, defaults vary by mode)
+- **Unified User Generation Script**: Created `generate_users.py` that serves as a convenient wrapper to run either simple or detailed generation with a single command
+- **Comprehensive Documentation**: Created detailed documentation in `docs/user_generation_guide.md` explaining how to use both simple and detailed user generation scripts
+- **Consistency Features**: Enhanced detailed generator with data consistency mechanisms including age-appropriate education levels, realistic income expectations, geographically consistent ethnicity distributions, and more

 We're a small team focused on building great things.
 If you have something in mind that you'd like to add or modify, opening a pull request is the ideal way to catch our attention. 🚀

 ### Contributing to Code Reviews 🔍